-Phrase used exclusively in the negative to confirm an accuser is telling a big truth even if he/she misremembers details (see discrepancy).
+Phrase used exclusively in the negative to confirm a victim is telling a big truth even if he/she misremembers details (see discrepancy).
 For example, a prosecutor or judge may say, “A trial isn't a memory test.”
-Never applied to defendants, for whom a trial is of course many things, including a memory test.
+Never applied to offenders, for whom a trial is of course many things, including a memory test.

 (UK) Replaces historical to refer to sexual offences from decades ago.
 Historical implied that the offence occurred so far in the past that it's no longer significant, or even that it may not have occurred.

 To enhance the success of the judicial system by striving for convictions.
 See defend.

 Verisimilitude.
 Used by the prosecution at trial to exhort the jury to believe the accuser and to convict, in the absence of factual evidence.